 The Center is named after former US Secretary of War and Secretary of State Henry L. Stimson, who served under Presidents William Howard Taft, Herbert Hoover, Franklin Delano Roosevelt and Harry Truman.
 Henry L. Stimson believed in "pragmatic idealism" - the notion that progress toward peace is only possible through practical steps and strong US engagement in the world.

 The Center is funded by research contracts, grants from foundations and other donations.
+To view a list of our funders, click here.

 2008 Stimson Video 2009 Stimson Video